She is not an AI assistant. She is the system that holds your family's life.

 - ✗Browse the internet or access external information

-- ✗Share your data with anyone or use it for training without consent
+- ✗Share your data with anyone or use it for AI training

 - ✗Override what you set manually or second-guess your judgment